rlee32/mewo/README.md

 2. machine_shop: Gmsh meshing
 3. brain: Python neural network
 4. vault: CFD results
 5. bridge: temporary file storage for interaction between modules / folders.
+6. schedule: contains the to-do simulations as feature vectors.

 The CFD solver parameters and general meshing characteristics are fixed for each optimization study.
 See the modules for details.